gr0uch0dev/gr0uch0dev.github.io/_posts/2023-01-03-docker-as-development.markdown

 With the spike in supply-chain and typo-squatting attacks, containerization can play an important role into reducing the risks of malicious activities from third party components.

 Here we focus on the security benefits that `Docker` can already bring at development stages.
-Risks and security concerns that generally holds for `Docker` are out of scope.
+Risks and security concerns that generally hold for `Docker` are out of scope.
 It is just important to stress that containers are not virtual machines.
 Undoubtedly there exists more secure (and real) isolation than containers, nevertheless, they can bring huge benefits in creating more secure environments.

 We use the term `host` to refer to the machine where the `Docker` engine is being run.

 The article shows, step by step, how to create development environments using `Docker` containers and the benefits they bring into separating the context where we write code from the one where we actually run it.

 We use the term `development environment` to refer to the context where we want to install all the dependencies that are required to test our application.
-The word `development` resemble the idea that we want to create contexts that change during developing activities.
+The word `development` resembles the idea that we want to create contexts that change during developing activities.
 Sometimes we refer to this environment as `the running context` since its main objective is to actually run the application we are developing.

 The main idea is to write code using editor or IDEs that are installed on our `host` but the code is tested on different environments that are isolated from the `host`.

-In conclusion, we present how a feature of Visual Studio can be used to ease the development process inside containers.
+In conclusion, we present how a feature of Visual Studio Code can be used to ease the development process inside containers.

 Even if not necessary, familiarity with basic `Docker` concepts is assumed here.